It’s Back-to-Work Brain you need to worry about!

-So, there you have it: an aide memoire to kick-start 2018 and get you back in the GDPR groove.
+So, there you have it: an aide memoire to get you into the GDPR groove.

 We hope it helped, and without us sounding too much like we’d swallowed a dictionary.
 And remember, if you need any more assistance, feel free to get in touch.

 Now, it’s back to more Databasix work and the next thing we had written down on our To Do list.
 Which we have around here somewhere.
 We think…